microsoft/NOTSOFAR1-Challenge/README.md

 However, we are actively working towards expanding its availability for these purposes.
 We anticipate a forthcoming announcement that will enable broader and more impactful use of this data.
 Stay tuned for updates.
 Thank you for your interest and patience.

+# 🤝 Contribute

+Please refer to our [contributing guide](CONTRIBUTING.md) for more information on how to contribute!